 Luckily, there is an easy solution.
 You can use Gmail and your old e-mail address at the same time.
 Even better, you can read all your messages in Gmail, even messages sent to your old e-mail address.
 They will appear in your Gmail in-box.
-When your replies and new messages, they will appear to be from either your old address or your new address, as you wish.
+When you reply or send new messages, those messages will appear to be sent from either your old address or your new address, as you wish.

 You can have the best of both worlds: simultaneous access to your old in-box messages and to Gmail, with all messages appearing in Gmail's user-friendly and nearly spam-free in-box.
 You can use the two e-mail addresses in parallel for months or even for years, if you wish.
 There is no need for an abrupt change.
 You will find it easier to migrate to a new e-mail address when the change is made over a period of years, not days.
 The process for handling two, three, or more e-mail addresses is simple with Google's Gmail.

 If you wish, you can continue to use your old email address for months or even years while you are simultaneously experimenting with the Gmail service.
 There is no need to abruptly switch email addresses, you can make the transition whenever you are ready.
 In fact, perhaps you will decide to never make the switch.
 Using the free Gmail service in parallel with an older email service still provides numerous benefits, including better spam filtering, archiving of several years' of messages, excellent mail filters, and an email backup service ready for use at any time you might need it in the future.